dragonGR/azlyrics/README.md

 A simple CLI and *API* to fetch lyrics from azlyrics

 ## Install
-Just do `pip install git+https://github.com/mracos/python-azlyrics`
+Assuming you are not a noob.
+You know the way... ;)

 ## Usage
-Use with `azlyrics "Lady Gaga" "Telephone"` and it will output the lyric to the screen
+Use with `azlyrics "Nickelback" "How you remind me"` and it will output the lyric to the screen

 if you wish to save to a file, just use the `-s path` flag